TimCares/MasterThesis/docs/thesis/introduction/overview.typ

 We present all datasets used in this work, explaining their collection processes and providing detailed descriptions where necessary.
 Technical details regarding hardware, software, and costs are provided in the appendix to ensure reproducibility.

-Here, we also provide additional detials on how we set up our experiments, and how we proceed with our research.
+Here, we also provide additional details on how we set up our experiments, and how we proceed with our research.

 *Experiments*\
 #h(1cm)*Unimodal Knowledge Distillation*\